ska-telescope/ska-gui-components/docs/src/ButtonToggle.rst

 .. csv-table:: Properties
    :header: "Property", "Type", "Required", "default", ""

-    "current", "string", "Yes", "", "Value of the currently active element" "label", "string", "Yes", "", "aria-label value"
-    "options", "object", "Yes", "", "{ id: string, label: string, value: any}[]  Max 2" "setValue", "function", "Yes", "", "Function to update the value when clicked" "testId", "string", "No", "SPECIAL", "Value is "telescopeSelectorId" for this component" "toolTip", "string", "No", "''", "Optional toolTip for the toggle" "value", "object", "Yes", "", "Object of the currently active element"
+   "current", "string", "Yes", "", "Value of the currently active element" "label", "string", "Yes", "", "aria-label value" "options", "object", "Yes", "", "{ id: string, label: string, value: any}[]  Max 2" "setValue", "function", "Yes", "", "Function to update the value when clicked" "testId", "string", "No", "SPECIAL", "Value is ""telescopeSelectorId"" for this component" "toolTip", "string", "No", "''", "Optional toolTip for the toggle" "value", "object", "Yes", "", "Object of the currently active element"

 .. admonition:: Constants